 Women can develop a widow’s peak at some point in life, either due to it being their natural hairline or hair loss in the form of female pattern baldness or traction alopecia1.
-Thankfully, advances in hair transplants mean that there are several options to flatten a female widows’ peak treatment.
+Hair transplant surgery can be a useful treatment to reduce the appearance of a widow’s peak in women.
+This article will explore how.

 What is a Window’s Peak in Women?